OpenMoonRay/openmoonray-docs/docs/scene-classes/displacement/VectorDisplacement.md

           | tbn = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Controls how RGB maps to Tangent, Normal, and Bi-Normal</p>
+        <p class="scene-class-attr-comment">Controls how RGB maps to Tangent, Normal, and Bi-Normal</p>

     </p>